 If you find yourself detecting with others, or underneath power lines, you may encounter EMI (electro-magnetic interference).
 Turn your GM24k off and hold the Iron Cancel button while powering it back on.
-Select a different frequency, listen to see if the interference is gone, and then power the unit off to save the setting.
-Turn it back and get detecting!
+Select a different frequency, using the \blacktriangle and \blacktriangledown buttons.
+Select the frequency with the least interference.
+To beging hunting again, simply press the crosshairs (pinpoint) button to exit the settings selection.
+Your new frequency selection will be retained when the GM24k is powered off.